 First known as donuts, beignets became the official state donut in 1986.
 First served by New Orleans’s Cafe de Monde in 1862 in the French Quarter, this iconic landmark is a must-stop for vacationers.
 In 1958, the donuts were rebranded to beignets, reflecting the French influence in this part of the state.

 While Whoopie Pie recipes originated in Pennsylvania Dutch Amish communities, Maine’s Labadie Bakery in Lewiston first commercially produced this treat in 1925.
 Either way, this cake-like sandwich with frosting in the middle is beloved in Maine, Pennsylvania, and beyond.

 20. Maryland’s Smith Island Cake

 Maryland’s Smith Island is a 400-year-old fishing village with about 250 residents, but its cake put the community on the map.
-The state’s official dessert with multiple thin layers of cake and frosting has varied recipes based down from generation to generation.
+The state’s official dessert, with multiple thin layers of cake and frosting, has had varied recipes passed down from generation to generation.

 21. Massachusetts’s Boston Cream Pie

 The owners of the historic Parker House Hotel in Boston hired French chef Sanzian for its 1856 opening.
 He remade a traditional American pudding cake into a custard-filled, chocolate ganache topped dessert served in pie wedges.
 Thus, the Boston Creme pie was born and deemed the official state dessert in 1996.

 22. Michigan’s Cherry Pie